 I started with two very simplified ideas.
 The first a very organic and round with the fox inside a circle with coiled tail, the other inspired by Japanese paper folding "origami", with straight lines, triangles and polygons.

 When I am designing logos I most often send the client the first ideas in simple black and white.
 This is to get the client to focus on the shape and form of the logo without being distracted by color, gradients and shadows.
 At some point most logos will have to be used as a stamp or in simple black and white, so it is always important that it started out like that.

 With the two graphic elements I made some different suggestions where the fox would replace letters in the name of the company.

 I also suggested traditional logo options where the icon was separate from the typography of the name.

 The next step was to start playing with color to help decide between the two options.
 Also the font was changed, instead of being with oval endings we decided to make them straight.

-We chose the option in which there is a small gradient that simulates the area where the eyes of the fox would be located, because it is the most realistic and will be easier to recognize in a smaller sizes.
+We decided to use a small gradient that simulates the area where the eyes of the fox would be located, as it is the most realistic and will be easier to recognise in a smaller sizes.

 Next I offered the client some different logo and background color options.